RetirementHow To Create Your Retirement Checklist

 We meet with our financial advisor once a year to discuss how things are going with our investments.

-Just last year we met with his team and they put together a full summary and financial plan for us based on today’s numbers.
+We met with his team last year, and they put together a full summary and financial plan for us based on today’s numbers.

 I’d suggest talking to your advisor every year and not waiting until the year you want to retire.